DON: Russia's Black Sea flagship Moskva sunk – the anatomy of a missile strike

 Moskva's life rafts were fitted just above this impact point.
 All those on the port side have been launched.
 Each raft is usually designed to take 50-60 men (allowing the whole crew to fit into the rafts from just one side), and the fact that they are all launched corroborates the report that Moskva was abandoned.

 Moscow has claimed that all of Moskva's crew are safe and well, but that is highly unlikely to be the case.
 A missile strike anywhere within the main body of a warship is likely to kill the nearest 20 men, and injure another 40.
 Here we seem to have two strikes.
-The only published information on the Moskva's ship's company was Russian Ministry of Defence images of the crew on parade where only about 250 sailors were present according to estimates, including the Captain Anton Kuprin, who was earlier reported dead, suggesting the remaining 150 sailors were either killed, missing or injured.
+The only published information on the Moskva's ship's company was Russian Ministry of Defence images of the crew on parade, where only about 250 sailors were present according to estimates, including the Captain Anton Kuprin, who was earlier reported dead, suggesting the remaining 250 sailors were either killed, missing or injured.
 An uncorroborated Turkish report suggests that 50 men have been recovered by a Turkish warship, which would be consistent with a single life raft.

 Ukrainian Presidential Adviser Oleksiy Arestovych appeared surprisingly unsure of the cause of the explosion.
 “I don’t really have real information about this, and I prefer to wait and check quietly what sources say,” he said in an interview on CNN.